Australians ready to embrace fintech for banking

 Tech solutions will transform banking and finance in Australia by 2020.

-New research has revealed Australia to be the most "fintech-ready" country, ahead of Germany and the United Kingdom amongst others.
+New research has revealed Australia to be the most "fintech-ready" country, ahead of Germany and the United Kingdom among others.

 While more than half (51%) of all respondents claiming they've never used a technology provider for any financial service, almost the same amount (47%) expect to use financial technology (fintech) services for 50% or more of their financial needs in five years' time.